 I’m a staunch believer that practice is more important in photography than reading words off a page.
 With regards to what we’ve already spoke about, try these two simple exercises out.
 You’ll need a camera with manual controls and a tripod.

 - Shutter Speed – Head to your kitchen and put an empty glass into your sink.
 Set up your camera on a tripod and select your shutter priority mode (Tv on Canon, S on Nikon).
 Turn the tap onto a high flow and let the glass fill and overflow (the more splash / bubbles the better).
 Take your first picture at 1/1000th of a second and start working your way down until you reach around 5 seconds.
-Once you’ve cleaned up your mess, review the images on your computer.
+Once you’ve cleaned up the mess, review the images.
 Notice how the water drops are frozen at first, but slowly begin to blur until eventually you have a completely different type of photograph.
 You’ll be able to see how the water is moving so fast that the camera can’t capture it accurately.
 As such, it streaks and blurs across the image.

 Once you’ve got an appreciation for how they both work, separately and together, you’ll be able to progress rapidly as a photographer.